Last modified: Jan. 28, 2020, 12:04 p.m.

-A local species in Belgium.
+A rare and local species in Belgium.

 The fully grown larva lives in a dark brown composite leaf case of about 6 mm long.
 The case has an angle of 70° with the anterior part of the case.
 The mouth angle is around 40°.

 Oviposition at the leaf underside, mostly in a vein axil.